 When it comes to models getting toned and lithe, a lot of them turn to Pilates.
 Karlie Kloss and Miranda Kerr are both fans.
 But what if you have never set foot in a Pilates studio let alone know your Tower from your Wunda?
 Here we have called on London-based bePilates's founder Dawne Likhodedova to give us a handy Pilates for Beginners guide.
 This is the perfect tool to help you know what's involved, what type of class to book and where to start.
-Keep scrolling for Dawne Likhodedova's model-approved advice and expertise.

 Joseph Pilates created many pieces of equipment to be used with his method of body conditioning.
-The most common pieces of apparatus in studios around the world include the reformer, the trapeze table, specialised chairs and a mat.
+The most common pieces of apparatus in studios around the world include the reformer, the trapeze table, specialized chairs, and a mat.
 Usually, when we get asked to compare different types of Pilates, what is often considered different types of Pilates is really a comparison of the different types of Pilates equipment.
 So to get us started, here is a brief introduction of the most common types of equipment that makes the Pilates system so unique.

-Joseph Pilates's Wunda Chair was originally designed for home practice.
+Joseph Pilates's Wunda Chair was originally designed for home pilates practice.
 Keeping in mind the small sizes of many New York City apartments, it would double as a functional piece of furniture you could sit on and use in your home.
-With a focus on lower body strength and power, upper body strength and core stability, it's easy to see why many of our athletic clients enjoy a programme that includes exercises on the Wunda Chair.
+With a focus on lower body strength and power, upper body strength and core stability, it's easy to see why many of our athletic clients enjoy a program that includes exercises on the Wunda Chair.

 Ever notice how a Pilates mat is a bit thicker than a yoga mat or perhaps that it's even raised with a dowel on one end and a strap on the other?
 Joseph Pilates's method involves many exercises for spinal strength and mobility and the thicker mat provides better protection for the spine.